 Hua Hin is located a couple of hours drive from Bangkok, making it an attractive destination for both local and foreign property buyers.

-The same as it goes in many other places, the most popular option for many Asian investors is to buy off-plan property in Hua Hin.
+The same as it goes in many other countries, the most popular option for many Asian investors is to buy off-plan property in Hua Hin.

 In this interview, Lee Philips, who is the Managing Director of Property Solutions Hua Hin, explains the essentials you need to know when buying off-plan property in Hua Hin.